IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Comparison with the Starobinsky -- Yokoyama stochastic approach and the Hartree -- Fock approximation

-Starobinsky's stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S} matches the long-wavelength part of the quantum field $\phi(t,\x)$ to the classical stochastic field~$\varphi(t,\x)$ with a probability distribution function $\rho\bigl[\varphi(t,\x)\bigr]$ that satisfies the Fokker-Planck equation~\cite{1989fpem.book.....R}: where $V\bigl(\varphi(t,\x)\bigr)$ is the same potential that was considered in the quantum field theoretical approach.
-Any solution to the Fokker-Planck equation tends to the static one at late times
+Starobinsky's stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S} matches the long-wavelength part of the quantum field $\phi(t,\x)$ to the classical stochastic field~$\varphi(t,\x)$ with a probability distribution function $\rho\bigl[\varphi(t,\x)\bigr]$ that satisfies the Fokker{--}Planck equation: where $V\bigl(\varphi(t,\x)\bigr)$ is the same potential that was considered in the quantum field theoretical approach.
+Any solution to the Fokker{--}Planck equation tends to the static one at late times

 Therefore, the expectation values of this stochastic variable $\bigl\langle \varphi^{2} \bigr\rangle$ and $\bigl\langle \varphi^{4} \bigr\rangle$ calculated at the small self-interaction coupling constant $\lambda$ expansion with~\eqref{rho_lambda_small} are